-The digital cinema mastering process starts with the creation of a Digital Cinema Distribution Master (DCDM), a master version of the film that has been prepared for cinema exhibition.
-This means it conforms to the correct frame rate, aspect ratio, colour space and picture format.
+The digital cinema (D-Cinema) mastering process starts with the creation of a Digital Cinema Distribution Master (DCDM), a master version of the film that has been prepared for cinema exhibition.
+This means it conforms to the correct frame rate, aspect ratio, color space and picture format.

 The DCP data is then placed on a CRU DX115 DCI compliant hard drive.
 These drives are correctly formatted by us for D-Cinema servers and they are also contained in a special caddy so that they can be slotted directly into the server and played from the drive.
 Next the DCP goes through our full validation process which includes several test ingests on popular digital cinema servers such as the Doremi DCP2000 and Dolby DSS200.
 It is also checked using DVS’s D-Cinema validator tool.
 Finally the DCP is fully played back in our digital theatre.
 Clients are encouraged to attend this stage.
 A full QC report is made by one of our technicians to verify picture and sound quality, data integrity and DCI compliance.